SAP-samples/codejam-cap-llm/btp-setup-guide.md

 👉 Search for `Destination Service` via the search field and click `Add Service Plans.` This service is free to use.

 ![add-destination-service-plan](./assets/set-up-destination/2-set-up-destination-service-add-service-plan.png)

+## Create a new destination within the destination service

+If you open the destination service instance, you can create a new destination in there.
+The destination details for the Generative AI Hub and how to set the destination up, can be found in [Exercise 05 - Learn how to use the destination service on SAP BTP to provide connection details for SAP AI Cores](./exercises/05-explore-destination-service/README.md)